ztrhgf/Powershell_CICD_repository/README.md

 # Changelog

 ## [Unreleased]
+- automatic scheduled task creation from xml saved in Custom section
 - support defining multiple object with same folderName key in $customConfig
 - support nesting of folders in Custom folder
 - support for Pester testing